-“We put the process before the technology, but we didn’t have the luxury of implementing things that would pay out in two to three year’s time,” she says.
+“We put the process before the technology, but we didn’t have the luxury of implementing things that would pay out in two to three year’s time,” says Sharma, a featured speaker at Chief Marketer’s recent virtual event on 2018 marketing trends.
 “We needed to show quick wins.”

 There was a significant need to personalize the buying experience for different segments of its audience.
 “We had to how to figure out how to get that learning and personalize new journeys for different buyers,” Sharma notes.
 “That meant we needed to focus on the right analytics solutions.”

 There were several key questions the company asked itself, including what they wanted to spend, what was needed to support specific products or geographic locations, and what high-performing areas could use more resources.